junayed17/ph-assignment-5/README.md

-It is useful because we can access all elements with one event listener.
+It is useful because we can access all elements those have same given selector with one eventlistener.
 So we don’t need to write more code, and it is easy to find a specific element

 5.What is the difference between preventDefault() and stopPropagation() methods?